Read Anthropic’s case study about Graphite Reviewer

 • Graphite starts CI for the grouping: DE.

-If your CI tests aren’t flaky, the cost is low and the benefits are high: speculative execution only runs more CI when CI fails in the merge queue.
+If your CI tests aren’t flaky, the cost is low and the benefits are high: parallel execution only runs more CI when CI fails in the merge queue.

 However, because parallel CI assumes that your CI tests in the merge queue will pass, be careful with flaky tests.
 If CI tests fail, you not only need to evict the failing PR, but restart CI runs on any subsequently enqueued PR’s with speculatively running CI.
 While this doesn’t make your time-to-merge any slower than when parallel CI is disabled, it does generate more CI runs.